 Pine Nuts: Christmas on the Lode

-Which brings us to Hart Nathan Cook of Virginia City, also known as “Cappy,” a handyman who can size up any job, give a reasonable estimate, then retreat to the library to find out how on earth to tackle that task.
+Which brings us to Hart Nathan Cook of Virginia City, also known as “Cappy,” a handyman who can size up any job, give you a reasonable estimate, then retreat to the library to find out how on earth to tackle such a task.

 Cappy wears a tin cup on his belt, a tradition for handymen on the Lode, and so he is not the first to earn the title, “Tin Cup.”
-The tin cup is for coffee in the morning, and once the noon siren sends its sonorous wailing sailing across the tailing, something other than coffee goes into that tin cup, though only Cappy and his maker can comment on the contents.
+The tin cup is for coffee in the morning, and once the noon siren sends its sonorous wailings sailing across the tailings, well, something stronger than coffee goes into that tin cup, though only Cappy and his maker know whereof the contents.

-This year Cappy picked Isaiah William Snuggle, known to a few as, “I. Will Snuggle,” whose job it is to replace the candles deep down in the Chollar Mine, though few have ever witnessed Isaiah carrying out his mission.
-Cappy does not know Isaiah, though he sometimes sees him in the library with his nose between the covers of a book, and occasionally, while Cappy is working late on locomotive engine #18 of the V&T, he catches sight of Isaiah entering the Chollar mine with an armful of candles.
+This year Cappy picked Isaiah William Snuggle, known to a few as, “I. Will Snuggle,” whose job it is to replace the candles deep down in the Chollar Mine.
+Cappy does not know Isaiah, though occasionally, while Cappy is working late on locomotive engine #18 of the V&T, he catches sight of Isaiah entering the Chollar mine with an armful of candles.

-Cappy wraps the book in a page of the Comstock Chronicle, tucks it under his arm, and walks to the Chollar Mine, where he lights a candle and makes his way down into the bowels of the earth.
-At the end of the drift he lays the book beneath a candle anchored in the granite wall, lights that candle with his own candle, and goes home.
+Cappy wraps the book in a page of the Comstock Chronicle, tucks it under his arm, and walks over to the Chollar Mine, where he lights a candle and makes his way down into the bowels of the earth.
+At the end of the drift he lays the book beneath a candle anchored in the granite wall, lights that anchored candle with his own candle, and heads back home.

-On Monday after Christmas, Isaiah William Snuggle walks into the Virginia City Library to show the librarian his new acquisition.
+Monday following Christmas, Isaiah William Snuggle walks into the Virginia City Library to show the librarian his new acquisition.
 She suspects Isaiah’s book might be a first edition, and consults her “Guide to Identify Points of Issue” to confirm her suspicion.

-Pushing her glasses up off her nose, she announces, “Isaiah, this is a first edition signed by Mark Twain, it’s worth more than your truck.”
+Pushing her glasses up on her nose, she announces, “Isaiah, this is a first edition signed by Mark Twain, it’s worth more than your house.”

-“Well, to me it’s worth more than my house — so I’m keepin’ it.”
+“Well, to me it’s worth more than anybody’s shack -so I’m keepin’ it.”

 “Isaiah, how wonderful, was this a gift of Christmas?”

-“Found it under a lit candle down in the Chollar Mine.”
+“Found it under a single lit candle down in the Chollar Mine.”

-Christmas Day, as the noon siren sends its sonorous wailing sailing across the tailing, Cappy Cook smiles, pours his coffee out onto the ground, and refills his cup with contents that remain a secret between himself and his maker.
-(The man can put away more brandy eggnog than the Duchess of Devonshire.)
+As the noon siren sends its sonorous wailings sailing across the tailings, Cappy Cook smiles, pours his coffee out onto the ground, and refills his cup with contents that remain a secret between himself and his maker.
+Merry Christmas to the squirrels that wear the dusters up on the Comstock Lode.